At The End Of Meiosis I Each Daughter Cell Is

 At the end of Meiosis I, each daughter cell possesses the following characteristics:

 • Haploid Chromosome Number (n): This is the most critical aspect.
 The daughter cells are now haploid, meaning they contain half the number of chromosomes as the original diploid cell (2n).
-For example, in humans, the original cell has 46 chromosomes (2n = 46), while each daughter cell at the end of Meiosis I has 23 chromosomes (n = 23).
+Here's one way to look at it: in humans, the original cell has 46 chromosomes (2n = 46), while each daughter cell at the end of Meiosis I has 23 chromosomes (n = 23).

 • Chromosomes Composed of Two Sister Chromatids: Each chromosome still consists of two sister chromatids joined at the centromere.
 These sister chromatids are not entirely identical due to the crossing over that occurred during Prophase I.